qazxcdswe123/obsidian-hugo/content/Learn C in 1 Hour.md

 for (initialization; condition; post) {
 	// for body here
 }

-// Most common condition using if if (0) {
+// Most common condition: if
+if (0) {
   printf("I am never run\n");
 } else if (0) {